 Vielle.
 With the melody played on the flat-bridged vielle in the third tuning on string d, we have a G c’-c’ drone.
 Thinking in modern terms, we could say this is nominally a C chord (without a third).
 Playing the melody on the c’-c’ course gives a G d drone, so nominally a modern G chord (without a third).
 This means, in modern terms, we have practical drones for I and V in nominal C, or drones for I and IV in nominal G, constantly available.
 This suggests that a changing accompanying drone was vielle technique in the third tuning.

 The string spacing on the crwth is such that gaps between strings of a course are smaller than between courses, as one would expect, enough to identify each pair of strings.
 At the same time, the gaps between the two strings of a course are still enough that a player can easily chose to split the course, to stop one or the other octave of a course, or stop both together.
-Much of the iconography of the medieval fiddle appears to show equal string spacing: I suggest the possibility that this is because double-strung courses had string spacing that looked equal to a non-player, or from only a short distance, which enabled the vielle player to split a course when required, as on the crwth.
+Much but certainly not all of the iconography of the medieval fiddle appears to show equal string spacing: I suggest the possibility that this is because double-strung courses had string spacing that looked equal to a non-player, or from only a short distance, which enabled the vielle player to split a course when required, as on the crwth.

 So what looked like an unpromising vielle tuning has a playable range of two octaves, with only the note b missing, which is available at the lower octave if we work on the same principle as tuning 1, that missing notes in one octave can be played in another.
 In practice, this can clearly only be achieved if the whole phrase with b in it is played at the lower octave.
 In any case, the missing note b could simply give rise to a moment’s heterophony.
 If, for example, the fiddle is tracking the vocal melody for a tune that goes from c’ to b (for example), the player could simply have a moment’s harmony and play c’ to d’.
 The player may not be tracking the vocal melody at all, in which case the problem goes away.